 Finish this dish with freshly shredded Parmesan.

-- For an appetizer like this (and my Herb and Garlic Marinated Feta) where the ingredient list is short, make sure you use a good olive oil.
+- For an appetizer like this (and my Herb and Garlic Marinated Feta) where the ingredient list is short, make sure you use a good quality olive oil.

 - But you don't need to spend $50 on a bottle.
-I like to look for olive oil that is cold pressed and organic.
+I like to look for an extra virgin olive oil that is cold pressed and organic.
 This will narrow down the selection giving you the purest and flavorful olive oil.

 - It might take a few tries to find your favorite flavor of olive oil.
 There is a surprisingly wide range of flavors that olive oil can have depending on where the olives were grown including: peppery, floral, nutty or even spicy!
 This is my personal fave!